AWS S3

 Indexes Directory

-The connector uses the concept of index files that it writes to in order to store information about the latest offsets for Kafka topics and partitions as they are being processed.
-This allows the connector to quickly resume from the correct position when restarting and provides flexibility in naming the index files.
+The connector uses the concept of index objects that it writes to in order to store information about the latest offsets for Kafka topics and partitions as they are being processed.
+This allows the connector to quickly resume from the correct position when restarting and provides flexibility in naming the index objects.

-By default, the root directory for these index files is named .indexes for all connectors.
-However, each connector will create and store its index files within its own subdirectory inside this .indexes directory.
+for all connectors.
+However, each connector will create and store its index objects within its own nested prefix inside this .indexes

-You can configure the root directory for these index files using the property connect.s3.indexes.name.
+You can configure the prefix for these index objects using the property connect.s3.indexes.name.
 This property specifies the path from the root of the S3 bucket.
-Note that even if you configure this property, the connector will still create a subdirectory within the specified root directory.
+Note that even if you configure this property, the connector will still place the indexes within a nested prefix of the specified prefix.

 Examples